utime(3p) - phpMan

 the structure utimbuf are measured in seconds since the Epoch.

-Upon successful completion, utime() shall mark the time of the last
+Upon successful completion, the utime() function shall mark the last

 RETURN VALUE